miyagis-forests/farmacy-food-kata/architecture/replenish-runtime-view.md

-# Replenish Microservice View
+# Replenisher Microservice View
-The scope is the operations that the replenisher can perform related to replenishing the fridges and vendor kiosk stocks, which includes commission of fridges and all operations involving the fridge’s and vendor’s stocks.
+The scope is the operations that the Farmacy Food replenisher can perform related to inspecting the stock and replenishing the fridges and vendor kiosks.
+The scope also includes updating in the status of fridges vendor stores.

 This is a microservice architecture.
 Key patterns used:
 - BFF